A determinantal formula for cluster variables in cluster algebras from surfaces: Introduction

 \section{Introduction}

-Cluster algebras are a broad class of commutative algebras introduced by Fomin and Zelevinsky in \cite{FZ1} as a framework for the study of total positivity.
+Cluster algebras are a broad class of commutative algebras introduced by Fomin and Zelevinsky in \cite{FZ1} as a combinatorial framework for the study of total positivity and canonical bases.
 They are recursively defined from an initial set of data by a combinatorial process called mutation.
-In \cite{FST}, Fomin, Shapiro and Thurston introduced and studied a class of cluster algebras whose combinatorics are governed by flips of (tagged) triangulations in surfaces with marked points.
-In \cite{MSW}, Musiker, Schiffler and Williams gave a cluster expansion formula for cluster variables in these cluster algebras in terms of the perfect matchings of certain planar graphs called \textit{snake graphs}, see Theorem \ref{mus}.
-These graphs were studied further in \cite{CS}, where a surprising connection to continued fractions was developed.
-In this paper, we apply a classical idea in matching theory to provide a reformulation of Musiker's, Schiffler's and Williams' cluster expansion formula into a determinantal formula.
-This provides a way to circumvent the enumeration of the perfect matchings of the relevant snake graph.
+In \cite{FST}, Fomin, Shapiro, and Thurston introduced and studied a class of cluster algebras whose combinatorics are governed by flips of tagged triangulations in surfaces with marked points.
+In \cite{MSW}, Musiker, Schiffler and Williams gave cluster expansion formulae for the cluster variables of these cluster algebras in terms of the perfect matchings of certain planar graphs called \textit{snake graphs}.
+These graphs were studied further in \cite{CS}, where a remarkable connection to continued fractions was developed.

+In this note, we use a classical idea of matching theory to give a reformulation of Musiker's, Schiffler's, and Williams' cluster expansion formula into a determinantal formula for the cluster variables associated to plain arcs (see Proposition \ref{mio2}).
+This gives a simple way to avoid the enumeration of the perfect matchings of the corresponding snake graph.
+The formula works by using an algebraic device to count all of the perfect matchings of a graph.
+The formulae for cluster variables associated to tagged arcs in \cite{MSW} are given in terms of more restrictive matchings, simplified in \cite{wilson}, were the expansion formulae involve \emph{good matchings} of so-called \emph{loop graphs}.
+Thus the scope of our strategy is limited to the case of plain arcs.